 xxxxxxxxxx

-// Convert the html to a Template that can later be used to create nodes.
+// Convert the html to a Solarite Template that can later be used to create nodes.

-// Render the template created by #1 to the <body> tag.
+// Render the template created by #1 as a child of the <body> tag.

 // Render Template created by #1 creating a standaline HTML Element

-// Create template and render its nodes to el.
+// Create template and render its node(s) as a child of HTMLElement el.

 // Create single text node.